-Domendrel Tsho, a Place where Gyalse Tenzin Rabgye offered a Mandala
+Domendrel Tsho, A Place where Gyalse Tenzin Rabgye offered a Mandala

 SHARE THIS POST

-The lake is also one of the best places for a day hike, one-night camping, or glamping excursions like a Drakey Pangtsho hike.
+The lake is also one of the best places for a day hike, a one-night camping, or glamping excursions like a Drakey Pangtsho hike.
 However, a pilgrimage to Kheng Buli Tsho is one of the best pilgrimage hikes in Bhutan.

 Please avoid pouring milk into the lake or any water sources.
 You’re also advised not to defile the lake and the surroundings, as the history of defiling the lake can be a disastrous hike in your life.